 We seek to hire a creative scholar whose research and teaching are specimen-based and focus on mammals.
 We invite candidates who address questions in the broad field of Ecology and Evolution and who would contribute to and make use of the Florida Museum’s mammalogy collection.
 We anticipate that the successful candidate’s research would bolster current strengths (e.g., evolutionary biology, systematics, biogeography) and grow others (e.g., global change biology, disease ecology, microbiomes, species interactions, marine mammals, conservation biology).
 An ideal candidate will contribute to the museum’s goals of understanding, preserving, and interpreting biological diversity, and conduct research with opportunities for integrative collaborations with other faculty and divisions within Florida Museum.
 We especially encourage applications from candidates who contribute to the diversity, inclusivity, and excellence of the academic community, who have experience working with underserved and/or underrepresented students, scientists, and communities, and who are committed to building a more diverse, inclusive, and safe environment within our academic community.

 Successful candidates should have a Ph.D. in Biology or a related field, conduct specimen-based research on mammals, and have evidence of excellence in research.

 Special Instructions to Applicants:

-Final candidate will be required to provide official transcript to the hiring department upon hire.
-A transcript will not be considered “official” if a designation of “Issued to Student” is visible.
-Degrees earned from an education institution outside of the United States are required to be evaluated by a professional credentialing service provider approved by National Association of Credential Evaluation Services (NACES), which can be found at http://www.naces.org/ .
+The final candidate will be required to provide an official transcript to the hiring department upon hire.
+A transcript will not be considered official if a designation of “Issued to Student” is visible.
+Degrees earned from an educational institution outside of the United States must be evaluated by a professional credentialing service provider approved by the National Association of Credential Evaluation Services (NACES) .

 Health Assessment Required: